Waitlist and Course Enrollment Policy

 Introductory general education courses.
 Because of limited options, freshmen are given priority for these courses.
 Other students are encouraged to take upper-level general education classes, if available.
 Any remaining seats will be released once all freshmen have registered.

-Except in the cases noted above, most decisions regarding waitlists are made within two to three weeks following the conclusion of the initial registration period.
+Except in the cases noted above, most decisions regarding waitlists are made within about three weeks following the conclusion of the initial registration period.
 Students will be notified by the Registrar’s Office if they have been added to a course from a waitlist.

 Enrollment in a Closed Course